mwhaite/comfyagents/setupFrontendEnvironmentSpec.md

 If any of these directories do not exist, the script will create them and set appropriate permissions (read, write, and execute for the user; read and execute for the group and others).

 ## Execution Flow

+The following steps outline the execution flow of the `run.sh` script:

 1. The user executes `run.sh`.
 2. `run.sh` checks for Node.js and npm installations.